rikosintie/Discovery/README.md

 ## The Process

-The "procurve-Config-pull.py" script uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run show commands and create JSON files.
+The [procurve-Config-pull](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) script uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run *show commands* and create JSON files.

 Once the data has been collected, there are helper scripts that create: